Construction projects are inherently complicated endeavors.

 Vectorworks Architect and Vectorworks Designer

-Vectorworks Architect is a design tool with modeling, drafting and documentation capabilities.
+Vectorworks Architect is a design tool with modeling, drafting, and documentation capabilities.
 Vectorworks Designer has all these features with the addition of site information modeling (SIM) and design tools.
-With such features as built-in energy analysis and automated schedules, worksheets and data reports, architects and construction managers can easily collaborate and share multiple documents in one place.
+With such features as built-in energy analysis and automated schedules, worksheets, and data reports, architects and construction managers can easily collaborate and share multiple documents in one place.

 SketchUp

-SketchUp is a 3D modeling program that can be used in variety of industries.
+SketchUp is a 3D modeling program that can be used in a variety of industries.
 Its features include 2D drawing and document conversion, so it can be easily applied as a BIM tool.
 The intent behind the software is to make something easy to learn and use, so you can begin designing as soon as possible.
 It also contains a 3D model library, so you can spend more time designing and less time creating common models (such as staircases and floor plans) from scratch.
 Both professional interior designers and casual home renovators can leverage SketchUp's free floor plan software functionality to design the 2D or 3D plans of their dreams.

 AutoCAD